Brand Strategy

 You’ve seen it.
 You sort of recognise that flashy collaboration between two brands

 It gets a bit of press, a few posts on social media, and you think, “I need some of that.”
-It looks like a shortcut—a clever hack to get in front of a new audience without spending a fortune.
+It looks like a shortcut—a clever hack to reach a new audience without spending a fortune.

 It’s a strategic-looking activity that produces zero results.
 At best, it’s a forgettable gimmick.
-At worst, it’s a fast track to diluting your brand, confusing your customers, and looking utterly desperate.
+At worst, it’s a fast track to diluting your brand, confusing your customers, and making you look utterly desperate.

 This isn’t about being clever.
 It’s about being smart.
 There’s a huge difference.